 Gabrielle was born and raised in the south suburbs of Chicago and is a triplet.
-She is a recent graduate from the University of Missouri with a bachelors in Family and Lifespan Development with a Multicultural Certificate.
-She plans on continuing her education and pursuing a Masters degree in the near future.
+She is a 2019 graduate from the University of Missouri with a Bachelors of Science in Family and Lifespan Development with a Multicultural Certificate.

-When she isn’t working you can find her spending time with her cat Luna Moon, learning new ways to express herself creatively, or binge-watching Netflix.
+When she isn’t working you can find her spending time with her cat Luna Moon, cooking, online-shopping or binge-watching Netflix.

 Ciara is a California native from warm and sunny Los Angeles with a bachelor's degree from San Francisco State University, and because of the various internships, classes, and experiences with kids she had during her time there, she knew specifically that she wanted to work with the special needs community and be a voice they needed.
 After graduation, she worked as a School Program Assistant for grades K-5, before making the switch to behavior technician for the past few years and working with all kinds of amazing kids.
 Down the road, she hopes to attain my Master's Degree in Special Education.
 LEEP is an incredibly special place in that the collaboration and support and free spirited play here is unlike anywhere she's seen, and she so excited to grow and learn with the company!